terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/dependency-permutation-testing.md

 - **Algorithmic Permutation Generation**: Generates all 2^n combinations of dependencies (where n = number of dependencies)
 - **Validation-Only Testing**: All permutations use validation-only mode for efficiency and cost savings
 - **Comprehensive Final Report**: Automatically generates a detailed summary report with error details and failure patterns
-- **Parallel Execution**: Leverages matrix testing infrastructure for efficient parallel execution
+- **Reliable Execution**: Runs all permutations in parallel while guaranteeing final report generation even when individual tests fail
 - **Zero Maintenance**: No manual test case creation or maintenance required

 ## When to Use Permutation Testing